A segment promo /with intro Video of some of the cars at the 2015 New York International Auto Show

 How Hybrid Cars Work

-The distinction of the full hybrid from the mild variety is that the electric motor and the diesel engine can operate on its own.
+The distinction of the full hybrid from the mild variety is that the electric motor and the diesel engine can operate on their own and look at here to know about its complete operation.
 In most instances, the electric motor can function by itself in low speed, and once it picks up, the diesel engine automatically takes over.
 Both the motor and the engine can function together if the car is in hard acceleration.

 This combined effort provides the car the power that it needs for that situation.
 Full hybrid cars can consume and build up electricity simultaneously.
 The full hybrid setup can be found in models such as the popular Toyota Prius, the Mercury Mariner Hybrid, and the Escape hybrid from Ford.